top of page

 Project Timeline

-Last year’s COP26 event has again highlighted the challenges we face as a planet and the need to act with urgency and material commitment to reduce our emissions.
+COP26 has again highlighted the challenges we face as a planet and the need to act with urgency and material commitment to reduce our emissions.
 With over 60% of Aotearoa's energy needs still being met by predominantly imported fossil fuels, we still have a way to go before we achieve a low-emissions economy.

 The project's genesis was during the Taranaki economic development strategy in 2016, with the investigation of new ideas and industries that could supplement and diversify Taranaki's economy.
 This thinking was developed further in 2017 with the development of the H2 Taranaki initiative and made more urgent by the ban on new oil and gas exploration.
 Work in earnest began in 2017/2018 and culminated in a joint development agreement signed early in 2019.
 Engagement with the community, Iwi, mana whenua hapu and landowners continued through 2019 and 2020.
-The project was successful in securing investment support from the New Zealand government via the Provincial Development nit, receiving application approval in Dec 2019.
+The project was successful in securing investment support from the New Zealand government via the Provincial Development unit, receiving application approval in Dec 2019.

 The project was referred to the expert consent panel for consideration under the Fast Track Consenting Act by Minister Parker in Feb 2020, noting that the project to provide an accelerated consenting process with the project having potential to: